March 1923

 Durney (2011), pg 156

-Acting O/C of the 4th Battalion, Bobby Bonfield, of the anti-Treaty Dublin Brigade is arrested on St Stephens Green, Dublin by members of the Protective Corps, including Joe O’Reilly.
+Acting O/C of the 4th Battalion of the anti-Treaty Dublin Brigade, Bobby Bonfield, is arrested on St Stephens Green in Dublin by members of the Protective Corps, including Joe O’Reilly.
 He is taken to Clondalkin and shot dead.

-A pro-Treaty army patrol on its way from Sneem to Kenmare in Co.
-Kerry is ambushed resulting in the deaths of Sergeant George Copeland and the wounding of three other pro-Treaty soldiers.
+A Free State army patrol on its way from Sneem to Kenmare in Co.
+Kerry is ambushed resulting in the death of Sergeant George Copeland and the wounding of three other pro-Treaty soldiers.

 Doyle (2008), pgs 284-285